 Sexual tension — where it does exist — doesn’t need to be resolved, explored or even mentioned in the context of a friendship.
-Friendships have value for their own sake, and ought not be ruined by mindless boundary-pushing or political coöptation.
+Friendships have value for their own sake, and ought not to be ruined by mindless boundary-pushing or political coöptation.

 A person can enjoy Men at Work’s “Dr. Heckyll and Mr. Jive” without ever knowing that the last chord is a dominant seventh rooted on the subdominant of a mixolydian scale (and therefore, according to classical theory, “needs” to be resolved into a tonic major).
 Why can’t we enjoy our friendships that way?